yojoots/libbitcoin-system-wiki/Expression-Principle.md

 Human *actions* should not be conflated with *goods*.
-There is a necessary distinction between actions and goods.
 The failure to properly distinguish between the two, at the most fundamental level, leads to errors of [significant consequence](https://en.m.wikipedia.org/wiki/Labor_theory_of_value) to humanity.

 Actions, are at the most fundamental level, human preferences given *expression* through goods.
 Without expression, the preference is merely a thought.
 [Catallactics](https://en.m.wikipedia.org/wiki/Catallactics) concerns itself with expressed preferences.
 Preferences are expressed by [trade](Glossary#trade) and by [consumption](Depreciation-Principle).